Ant0in/YaLCC-Compiler/readme.md

 - A **lexer** generated with **JFlex**.
 - Recognition of **keywords**, **identifiers**, **numbers**, **operators**, and **comments**.

-For more detailed problem specifications and additional information, please refer to the accompanying documentation: `./more/F403project1.pdf`.
+For more detailed problem specifications and additional information, please refer to: **`./more/F403project1.pdf`**.

 ## ⚙️ Installation